*Can't attend live? No problem. Access the recordings plus all the other bonuses after the class.

 He's learned from his mistakes and loves to create stuff that stands out.
 It makes him feel good, it gets results, and he wants you to experience the same thrill.

-He believes that radical differentiation is the antidote to marketing bullshit.
+He believes that standing the f*ck out is the antidote to marketing bullshit.